Discrete Linear Groups containing Arithmetic Groups: Abstract

 \section{Abstract}

 If $H$ is a simple real algebraic subgroup of real rank at least two in a simple real algebraic group $G$, we prove, in a substantial number of cases, that a Zariski dense discrete subgroup of $G$ containing a lattice in $H$ is a lattice in $G$.
-For example, we show that any Zariski dense discrete subgroup of $SL_n(\R)$ ($n\geq 4$) which contains $SL_3(\Z)$ (in the top left hand corner) is commensurable with a conjugate of $SL_n(\Z)$.\\
+For example, we show that any Zariski dense discrete subgroup of $\SL_n(\R)$ ($n\geq 4$) which contains $\SL_3(\Z)$ (in the top left hand corner) is commensurable with a conjugate of $\SL_n(\Z)$. \\

-In contrast, when the groups $G$ and $H$ are of real rank one, we prove that a lattice $\Delta$ in a real rank one group $H$ embedded in a larger real rank one group $G$ extends to a Zariski dense discrete subgroup $\Gamma $ of $G$ of {\bf infinite co-volume}.
+In contrast, when the groups $G$ and $H$ are of real rank one, there are lattices $\Delta$ in a real rank one group $H$ embedded in a larger real rank one group $G$ and that extends to a Zariski dense discrete subgroup $\Gamma $ of $G$ of {\bf infinite co-volume}.